AgamChopra/deep-learning/README.md

 # Deep Learning
 ["Deep learning is a class of machine learning algorithms that uses multiple layers to progressively extract higher-level features from the raw input.
 For example, in image processing, lower layers may identify edges, while higher layers may identify the concepts relevant to a human such as digits or letters or faces."](https://en.wikipedia.org/wiki/Deep_learning)

-This repo is a collection of all my publicaly available deep learning projects.
-Please feel free to fork and code up your own versions of code.
+This repo is a collection of all my publicly available Deep Learning projects.
+Please feel free to fork and program your versions of the code.

-[Neural Networks and Deep Learning by Michael Nielson](http://neuralnetworksanddeeplearning.com/index.html) is a free online book and a great resource to quickly gain intuition about deep learning.
+[Neural Networks and Deep Learning by Michael Nielson](http://neuralnetworksanddeeplearning.com/index.html) is a free online book and a great resource to gain intuition about Deep Learning.

   ![network](http://neuralnetworksanddeeplearning.com/images/tikz41.png)

-I also recomment taking the [deep learning certification by Andrew Ng on Coursera](https://www.coursera.org/specializations/deep-learning?utm_source=deeplearningai&utm_medium=institutions&utm_campaign=WebsiteCoursesDLSTopButton)
+I also recommend enrolling in the [Deep Learning Specialization by Andrew Ng on Coursera](https://www.coursera.org/specializations/deep-learning?utm_source=deeplearningai&utm_medium=institutions&utm_campaign=WebsiteCoursesDLSTopButton)

 ## Projects: